sproffer/search_with_OpenAI/README.md

 ##  What this app does

 1. Given user's search query, look up search engine to find top 15 (configurable) URLs.
-2. Retrieve these web pages, digest contents, find most relevant materials for users' search query
+2. Retrieve these web pages, digest and embed the contents
-3. Generate a consolidated response, attaching reference URLs from which this answer is derived.
+3. ([RAG](https://research.ibm.com/blog/retrieval-augmented-generation-RAG)) Generate a consolidated response based on embedded web contents, attaching reference URLs.
 4. Users can continue ask questions within the same context
-5. If subsequent queries are not relevant to the established context, the app would fall back to OpenAI for answer.
+5. If subsequent queries are not relevant to the established context, the app would fall back to OpenAI for answer with sarcastic tune.

 ##  To use this app
 1. packages needed: